-Many options for life insurance exist that offer affordable final expense coverage.
-However, it's easy to traded long-term security for a short-term reprieve.
-An example of this would be neglecting to purchase life insurance for funeral costs in hopes that the community will pitch in when the times comes.
+There are many life insurance products that can be used towards paying final expenses.
+However, it's easy to do nothing and trade long-term security for your loved ones for a short-term reprieve by neglecting to purchase life insurance for funeral costs in the hope that the community will pitch in when the times come for your funeral.

 What Is Your Next Step?

 Few people want to think about preparing for a funeral, which is why a proactive approach offers a real sense of security and decreased anxiety for you and your family.